potassco/clorm/docs/clorm/background.rst

 `ORM <https://en.wikipedia.org/wiki/Object-relational_mapping>`_ interfaces are a common way of interacting with relational databases and there are some well-known Python ORMs (e.g., SQLAlchemy and Peewee).
-Fundamentally all ORMs provide a way of matching rows in a database table (or view) to Python objects whose member variables correspond to the fields of a database table.
+Fundamentally all ORMs provide a way of matching rows in a database table (or database view) to Python objects whose member variables correspond to the fields of the database table.

 As well as mapping table rows to program objects, ORMs also provide facilities for building SQL queries using high-level primitives; rather than dealing with